Montana WICHE, WWAMI, Minnesota Dental,

 Application for Certification Information

-The State of Montana participates in four professional student exchange programs aimed at providing Montana residents affordable access to selected out-of-state professional programs in specific healthcare fields which are not available in the state: WICHE Professional Student Exchange (PSEP), WWAMI Medical Education Program, Minnesota Dental Program, and the Montana Cooperative Veterinary Medicine Program.
+The State of Montana participates in four professional student exchange programs aimed at providing Montana residents affordable access to selected out-of-state professional programs in specific healthcare fields which are not available in the state: WICHE Professional Student Exchange (PSEP), WWAMI Medical Education Program, Minnesota Dental Program, and the Montana Cooperative Veterinary Medicine Program (MCVMP) as a part of the WIMU regional program in veterinary medicine.
 Continued state participation in these programs is subject to ongoing approval and appropriation by the Montana Legislature, who may, at any time, modify the programs and support levels.

-Certification as a Montana resident for purposes of applying to any of the professional programs is only the first step in the process.
-Students must apply to the professional schools directly, adhering to each school’s application criteria and deadlines, and if accepted to a participating program by April 1st of the next spring, will be ranked for available state support between April and May*.
+Certification as a Montana resident for purposes of application to professional school is only the first step in the process.
+In addition to the certification process, students should apply to the professional schools directly, following each school’s application process and deadlines.
 It is advisable to apply to professional school early, especially to those schools with a rolling admissions process.

 - Medicine, Occupational Therapy, Optometry, Osteopathic Medicine, and Podiatry